-Romancing the Stones: Stonehenge, Bath & Lunch in the Cotswolds
+Romancing the Stones: Stonehenge and Bath

 - The wonder of Stonehenge: Marvel at this 4,500-year-old circle of monoliths, hear theories of their origin, and experience the site's tastefully integrated new visitor center.